 Three decades have passed since abortion was decriminalized in Canada but barriers remain.
-This is concerning because abortion is a very common procedure and an integral part of a comprehensive package of reproductive health services.
+This is concerning because abortion is a very common procedure and an integral part of a comprehensive package of sexual and reproductive health services.

 Action Canada for Sexual Health and Rights runs a national toll-free 24-hour access line that provides information on sexual and reproductive health matters as well as referrals for abortion services when needed.
 This work offers us privileged insight and information on the specific barriers individuals experience when seeking safe abortion services.

 Many of the calls are about people’s difficulties in accessing safe abortion.
 Barriers we’ve heard of on the Access Line include:

 Not being able to locate nearby services